From Chaos Comes Order: Ordering Event Representations for Object Recognition and Detection: Method

 We show an overview of the GWD in Fig.~\ref{fig:method_overview}.
 We start by measuring the similarity between a set of events and their representation by building a soft correspondence between events $e_i$ and features $f_{\textbf{x}_j}$, which we denote as $T_{ij}$\footnote{In the optimal transport literature, this correspondence is also called a \textit{transport plan}.}.
 This transport plan effectively moves each event to a corresponding feature, thereby distorting the original set and destroying information.
 Importantly, such a plan can be interpreted as follows: We transport the events with a total weight of $1$, i.e. per-event weight $\frac{1}{N_e}$ to the output features, which also need to receive a total weight of $1$ or per-feature weight of $\frac{1}{N_f}$.
 By this construction, $T_{ij}$ needs to satisfy $\sum_{i}T_{ij} = 1/N_f$ and $\sum_{j}{T_{ij}} = 1/N_e$.
 This means that a total weight of $1/N_e$ moves from each event, and each feature receives a total weight of $1/N_f$.

 In the next step, we measure the distortion introduced by this transportation plan by considering pairwise similarities of input events and features.
 Let $e_i,e_k \in\mathcal{E}$ be a pair of events and $f_{\mathbf{x}_j},f_{\mathbf{x}_l} \in\mathcal{F}$ pair of features, with similarity scores $C^e_{ik} \doteq C^e(e_i, e_k)$ and $C^f_{jl}\doteq C^f(f_{\mathbf{x}_j},f_{\mathbf{x}_l})$ between events and features respectively.
 Next, consider how the transport plan $T$ acts on these pairs: Generally, a weight $T_{ij}$ is moved from event $e_i$ to feature $f_{\mathbf{x}_j}$.
 Similarly, the weight $T_{kl}$ is moved from event $e_k$ to feature $f_{\mathbf{x}_l}$.
 Ideally, such a transport plan should preserve the similarity between pairs of source events and target features, and thus the difference in similarity scores between pairs $(i,k)$ and $(j,l)$ can be used as a measure of distortion.
-For each event pair and feature pair, we define the distortion as , where $\mathcal{L}$ denotes some disparity measurement between $C^e(e_i, e_k)$ and $C^f_{jl}$.
+For each event pair and feature pair, we define the distortion as

+where $\mathcal{L}$ denotes some disparity measurement between $C^e_{ik}$ and $C^f_{jl}$.
 Summing over all possible pairs of events and features we thus arrive at the transportation cost:

 Minimizing over transport plans, we arrive at the GWD:

 which can be optimized efficiently using \cite{peyre:hal-01322992}.
 Since the above metric is defined for a single time window of events, we may average it over multiple samples to find: